8 Tools to Help You Create a Proposal [Free & Paid]

 FreeMind is a free, open-source mind map software.
 It takes only ten minutes to learn and orient yourself to the software.
-In our online proposal writing course we reccomend beginning each proposal with a mind map.
+In our online proposal writing course we recommend beginning each proposal with a mind map.
 This will enhance your planning process and save writing and editing time.

 These templates can quickly be opened and modified with your company’s content.
-The templates generally include visual design, common headings and an auto-populated table of contents.
+The templates generally include visual design, common headings, and an auto-populated table of contents.

 These documents can be beautiful.
 Check out this curated list of creative Microsoft Word templates.

-5. Online Software Templates
+2. Online Proposal Software

 There is a wave of online companies that offer cloud-based proposal development software.
 They offer customizable, plug-and-play templates that can automatically insert your company’s uploaded information.
 The software allows you to drop in text, pricing, and other standard options.
 You can add or remove, drag and drop the sections.

 There are lots of great options in the online proposal business, but we recommend two leading companies: Proposify and Qwilr.